midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

      - Evaluate the model using metrics, such as, accuracy, precision, recall, and F1-score.
 6. **Insights and Feature importance Visualizations**
     - *Task:* Determine the features with biggest impact on predictions and visualize the insights.
     - *Methodology:* Analyze the model's predictions with SHAP values and visualizations to interpret the feature importance, and which contribute the most for        heart disease prediction.

-## Dataset review
+## Dataset Overview
 The dataset our team will be working on: [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) from Kaggle.

 This dataset contains combined data from 5 independent sources and has a total of 918 observations (after 272 duplicates had been deleted).
 There are 12 attributes in this dataset: